frealis/portfolio/README.md

 # Production

-This site is hosted on GitHub pages using an npm module called 'gh-pages' that creates a separate branch, also called 'gh-pages', that is used to contain the files that will be hosted on GitHub.
+- This site is hosted on GitHub pages using an npm module called 'gh-pages' that creates a separate branch, also called 'gh-pages', that is used to contain the files that will be hosted on GitHub.
 To install gh-pages:

   $ npm i gh-pages

+  ... note (8/4/2019) gh-pages v2.1 throws an error that reads: ""file" argument must be a non-empty string...", downgrade to v2.0 via:

+    $  npm install gh-pages@2.0 --save-dev

-To deploy this web portfolio to GitHub pages, add a custom 'deploy' script to package.json & deploy it from the command line:
+- To deploy this web portfolio to GitHub pages, add a custom 'deploy' script to package.json & deploy it from the command line:
 -- package.json
   ...
   "scripts": {